top of page

 Everything is not about making a sale.
 It’s about playing the long game.
 You are your business's brand ambassador.
 Your approach, professionalism, demeanor, candor, humor, wit, intellect etc. will impact the perception of your business because you are the face of it.
 Note, the way you make people feel will become your business's brand perception also.

-Word-of-mouth (SOM) is still one of the best ways to increase your brand awareness and sales.
+Word-of-mouth (WOM) is still one of the best ways to increase your brand awareness and sales.
 Thrive My Way reports that 61% of people have recommended a local business to someone they know by word-of-mouth.

 Below are some of the benefits of networking in your local community: